Travertine logo

 OUR ORIGIN STORY

 Travertine was founded by Laura Lammers, PhD, a former professor of geochemistry at the University of California, Berkeley and the Lawrence Berkeley National Lab, and leading expert in carbonate mineralization.
-Laura had been working on carbonates her entire career and wondered how we could scale-up permanent storage of CO2 in minerals in a way that is affordable.
+Laura had been working on carbonates her entire career and wondered how we could clean up and decarbonize the materials we rely on for the energy transition.
 The Travertine Process was inspired by two key insights:

-1. To remove CO2 at the gigaton-scale, we need gigaton-scale feedstocks from the world’s largest industries, and
+1. To utilize and sequester CO2 at the gigaton-scale, we need gigaton-scale products for the world’s largest industries, and

-2. If we couple carbonate mineralization with commercial acid production, we can reduce cost while eliminating waste.
+2. If we couple carbonate mineralization with critical element production, we can reduce cost while eliminating waste.

 AWARDS &